Notes from the field — cloud, GitHub, AI agents

 Hello World

-I’m not sure if I can be more hipster, but now I have a blog which is hosted by GitHub pages and served by jekyll.
-Yeah, I had to install python and ruby to run it.
+I’m not sure if I can be more hipster, but now I have a blog which is hosted by GitHub Pages and served by Jekyll.
+Yeah, I had to install Python and Ruby …